brady691213/ApiGen/docs/README.md

 ﻿# API Generation Project

+## Tasks

+- Access modifiers.
+Everything is public but we should really be using internal more.
+- Use ClassFixture for tests
+- Alternate, runtime config and DI for tests.

 This project arose when someone asked me if a web API could be "scaffolded" like an [Entity Framework Core (EF)](https://github.com/dotnet/efcore)
 [DbContext](https://learn.microsoft.com/en-us/dotnet/api/microsoft.entityframeworkcore.dbcontext?view=efcore-8.0) class
 can be scaffolded from a database in [EF database first](https://learn.microsoft.com/en-us/ef/ef6/modeling/designer/workflows/database-first) scenarios.